You can follow my work here:

 Nicole Lukas

-(2016-2018), UROP, Field Assistant #BUvervets16
+, B.A.
+Anthropology with a Specialization in Biological Anthropology (2016-2018), UROP, Field Assistant #BUvervets16

 Research Project: "Relationship between 2D:4D and adult onset obesity in captive vervet monkeys (Chlorocebus sabaeus)"